 3.2 Effect of biochar and phosphorus on maize grain yield

 There were significant interactions (P<0.05) between biochar sources and phosphorus rates on maize grain yield (Table 3).
 Maize grain yield was high in Acrisols under coffee husks biochar (26 kg P/Ha) treatment having 6.293 t/ha in season one (Table 3).
 This was followed by sugarcane bagasse at 26 kg P/Ha having 6.272 t/ha of maize grain.
-However, these two treatments did not differ significantly (p≤0.05) in terms of maize grain yield in season one.
+However, these two treatments did not differ significantly (P≤0.05) in terms of maize grain yield in season one.
 The least mean maize grain yield was recorded under sawdust biochar at 0 kg P/Ha, that had 1.595 t/ha (Table 3).
 A similar trend was recorded in season two in Acrisols site.
 The least mean maize grain yield was recorded under control treatment using sawdust biochar at 0 kg P/Ha, that had 1.506 t/ha (Table 3).
 Also in season two, maize grain yield was high under coffee husks biochar at 26 kg P/Ha treatment having maize grain yield of 5.876 t/ha.
 This was followed by biochar from sugarcane bagasse at 26 kg P/Ha having 5.859 t/ha of maize grain.
-Similar to the previous season, the two treatments did not differ significantly (p≤0.05) in terms of maize grain yield in season one.
+Similar to the previous season, the two treatments did not differ significantly (P≤0.05) in terms of maize grain yield in season one.
 The least mean maize grain yield was recorded under sawdust biochar at 0 kg P/Ha, that had 1.595 t/ha (Table 3).

 Table 3: Interactions between biochar sources and phosphorus rates on maize grain yield in Acrisols and Ferralsols sites